channelaccess/ca/DEVELOPER.md

  # Developer Notes

 This file contains random notes intended to assist software developers.
+They are currently (2020-06-22) in a very basic state.
+With future releases we hope to improve them.

 ## Java Network Configuration for CA Library